 Meeting new people or being at social gatherings could be daunting for you considering any social interaction is enough to force you to climb out through the bathroom window or feel the nervous rash spreading underneath your clothes.

 It must be hard to get into a relationship, or just to date, when you have social anxiety.

 But slow down your thoughts for now.
-We have a few tips that might help.
+We have a few tips for dating with social anxiety.